QDevil/qdac2-tools/readme.md

 ## List of tools

-- `usb-detector`: Detect a QDAC-II connected through USB and display port and setup information.
+- `usb_detector`: Detect a QDAC-II connected through USB and display port and setup information.

 ## How to use